ifrost/protoplast/README.md

 # Protoplast

 Fed up with "classes" in JavaScript?
-Want to use prototypical inheritance? `Protoplast` will help you to create prototypes, inheritance hierarchy, instantiate objects, annotate prototypes and properties with metadata, wrap methods with decorators and use mixins!
+Want to use prototypal inheritance? `Protoplast` will help you to create prototypes, inheritance hierarchy, instantiate objects, annotate prototypes and properties with metadata, wrap methods with decorators and use mixins!

 ## Basic usage - a quick ride